LilyAsFlora/Ririi/README.md

 ### Consonants

 Aside from the voiced alveolar tap (/ɾ/), all of Rirī's consonants are present in English.
 This wasn't always the case.
-Originally, Rirī included retroflex affricates /ʈʂ/ and /ɖʐ/ (alongside retroflex fricative /ʂ/) — I'm familiar with them as a Polish speaker — to add variety from English.
+As a Polish speaker, Rirī originally included retroflex affricates /ʈʂ/ and /ɖʐ/ (alongside retroflex fricative /ʂ/) to add variety from English.
 I removed them later due to their unaesthetic sounds.
 |                     | Bilabial | Labiodental | Dental | Alveolar | Postalveolar | Retroflex | Palatal | Velar | Uvular | Epiglottal | Glottal |
 |:-------------------:|:--------:|:-----------:|:------:|:--------:|:------------:|:---------:|:-------:|:-----:|:------:|:----------:|:-------:|
 |       Plosive       |   p, b   |             |        |   t, d   |              |           |         |  k, g |        |            |         |